 Experienced and Incentivized Senior Management Team.
 Our senior management team has been involved in the operation, acquisition, and integration of several successful companies.
-Peter Metcalf, our lead-founder, President and Chief Executive Officer for over 24 years, boasts a lifetime of active participation in outdoor sports and a compelling track record in the outdoor/ski products industry.
-We are also supported by the skills and collective experience of Warren B. Kanders, our Executive Chairman, and Robert R. Schiller, our Executive Vice Chairman, who have substantial experience working together in managing operations and building public companies through strategic acquisitions and organic development, notably at Armor Holdings, Inc. Mr. Kanders and Mr. Schiller have worked together for the past 17 years.
+Peter Metcalf, our lead-founder and Chief Executive Officer for over 25 years, boasts a lifetime of active participation in outdoor sports and a compelling track record in the outdoor/ski products industry.
+Zeena A. Freeman, our President since August 2014, brings to the Company a combination of leadership, strategic thinking, brand management, and consumer product and omni-channel expertise.
+We are also supported by the skills and collective experience of Warren B. Kanders, our Executive Chairman, and Robert R. Schiller, our Executive Vice Chairman, who have substantial experience working together in managing operations and building public companies through strategic acquisitions and organic development, notably at Armor Holdings, Inc. Mr. Kanders and Mr. Schiller have worked together for the past 18 years.
 We have assembled a proven and talented global management team led by Mr. Metcalf.
 We have historically experienced very low management turnover, as our executives share a passion for outdoor recreation and an active lifestyle, and possess substantial experience in product development, marketing, and merchandising.
 The members of our Board of Directors and our executive officers, including Messrs.
-Kanders, Metcalf, and Schiller, are substantial stockholders of the Company and beneficially own approximately 32% of our outstanding common stock as of February 26, 2014, which we believe aligns the interests of our Board of Directors and our executive officers with that of our stockholders.
+Kanders, Metcalf, and Schiller, as well as Ms. Zeena Freeman, are substantial stockholders of the Company and beneficially own approximately 31% of our outstanding common stock as of March 10, 2015, which we believe aligns the interests of our Board of Directors and our executive officers with those of our stockholders.